asiltureli/autoboi/README.md

 # How to use:

+- Copy the .py file into your Plugin folder and reload the plugins on bot.
+If it doesn't work, check requirements.
 - **Solo**: Place your character somewhere near arena manager in Donwhang, just press Start BOI Solo(Button 3) and enjoy
 - **Party**: Same as in Solo, first enter the party master and then party members. !!!
 The party master will first start when all party members have arrived!!!!!